Zeta integrals, Schwartz spaces and local functional equations: Prehomogeneous vector spaces

-\mychapter{Prehomogeneous vector spaces} Unless otherwise specified, $F$ will denote a local field of characteristic zero.
+Unless otherwise specified, $F$ will denote a local field of characteristic zero.
 We also fix a nontrivial continuous unitary character $\psi: F \to \CC^\times$ and use the self-dual Haar measure on $F$; note that $\psi^{-1}$ leads to the same measure.
 The integration of densities on $F$-analytic manifolds is thus normalized.